-Education Department Wants To Protect Student-Loan Debt Collectors
+Education Department Wants To Protect Student Loan Debt Collectors

 States have adopted a wide range of requirements to constrain servicers.
 States may impose additional fees, deadlines, transparency requirements and limits on how far companies can go to collect repayment.
 Many states have also created a student loan ombudsman to investigate borrower complaints.
 Illinois passed a student loan bill of rights.

 The newly obtained memo, if entered into the Federal Register, would not have the force of law.
-However, it would put the federal government on the side of complaints by servicers that states require too much of them, and that the servicers can't possibly comply with 50 different sets of rules.
+However, it would put the federal government on the side of complaints by servicers that states require too much of them and that the servicers can't possibly comply with 50 different sets of rules.
 Last summer, the Education Finance Council and the National Council of Higher Education Resources — two groups that represent the interests of student loan companies — implored DeVos to weigh in on this increasingly bitter fight between states and loan servicers.

 "I am writing to express my concern with the growing tendency of state entities to seek to impose state-level laws and regulations on student loan servicers," wrote the EFC's president, Debra Chromy.
 "If left unchecked, these state efforts will continue to add an unnecessary web of regulations which are both duplicative of and potentially contradictory to existing federal regulations and policies."

-In the new memo, the department agrees, arguing that state efforts to police servicers are preempted by federal law, namely the Higher Education Act.
+In the new memo, the department agrees, arguing that state efforts to police servicers are pre-empted by federal law, namely the Higher Education Act.
 These state-led efforts to rein in servicers ultimately hurt taxpayers, the memo argues.

-The Justice Department offered a similar argument when it recently weighed in on a Massachusetts lawsuit against a student-loan servicer.
+The Justice Department offered a similar argument when it recently weighed in on a Massachusetts lawsuit against a student loan servicer.
 And, late last year, House Republicans attempted to pass legal protections for servicers from tougher state laws in a rewrite of the Higher Education Act.

 But this fight does not always follow traditional political lines.

-A bipartisan group of 26 state attorneys general — including reliably conservative Montana, Tennessee, Kansas and Texas — wrote to DeVos in October, urging her "to reject an ongoing campaign by student loan servicers and debt collectors to secure immunity for themselves from state-level oversight and enforcement."
+A bipartisan group of 26 state attorneys general — including reliably conservative Montana, Tennessee, Kansas and Texas — wrote to DeVos in October, urging her to "reject an ongoing campaign by student loan servicers and debt collectors to secure immunity for themselves from state-level oversight and enforcement."

 "There is no principled reason for the Department to weaken or box out states just as our combined federal-state efforts against abusive practices in the student loan servicing industry have begun to bear fruit," the attorneys general wrote.
 "Nor is there any justification to seek to interfere with the traditional police power of states to protect their own residents from abuses in the marketplace."